 Trinity College offers a number of scholarships for graduate students.
-Scholarships offered for entry in October 2018 are listed below.
+Scholarships offered for the 2019/20 academic year are listed below.

 How to apply for a graduate scholarship at Trinity